American Indian boarding schools: Implications of assimilation

-Schools in mid-20th century and later changes
+Schools in mid-20th century and later reforms

 Attendance in Indian boarding schools generally increased throughout the first half of the 20th century, doubling by the 1960s.

 In 1969, the BIA operated 226 schools in 17 states, including on reservations and in remote geographical areas.
 Some 77 were boarding schools.
-A total of 34,605 children were enrolled in the boarding schools; 15,450 in BIA day schools; and 3854 were housed in dormitories "while attending public schools with BIA financial support.
+A total of 34,605 children were enrolled in the boarding schools; 15,450 in BIA day schools; and 3,854 were housed in dormitories "while attending public schools with BIA financial support.
 In addition, 62,676 Indian youngsters attend public schools supported by the Johnson-O'Malley Act, which is administered by BIA."

 Enrollment reached its highest point in the 1970s.
 In 1973, 60,000 American Indian children are estimated to have been enrolled in an Indian boarding school.

 The rise of pan-Indian activism, tribal nations' continuing complaints about the schools, and studies in the late 1960s and mid-1970s (such as the Kennedy Report of 1969 and the National Study of American Indian Education) led to passage of the Indian Self-Determination and Education Assistance Act of 1975.
 This emphasized authorizing tribes to contract with federal agencies in order to take over management of programs such as education.
 It also enabled the tribes to establish community schools for their children on their reservations.

-In 1978, Congress passed and the President signed the Indian Child Welfare Act, giving Native American parents the legal right to refuse their child's placement in a school.
+In 1978, Congress passed and President Jimmy Carter signed the Indian Child Welfare Act, giving American Indian parents the legal right to refuse their child's placement in a school.
 Damning evidence related to years of abuses of students in off-reservation boarding schools contributed to the enactment of the Indian Child Welfare Act.
 Congress approved this act after hearing testimony about life in Indian boarding schools.

 As a result of these changes, many large Indian boarding schools closed in the 1980s and early 1990s.
 Some located on reservations were taken over by tribes.
 By 2007, the number of American Indian children living in Indian boarding school dormitories had declined to 9,500.
 This figure includes those in 45 on-reservation boarding schools, seven off-reservation boarding schools, and 14 peripheral dormitories.
 From 1879 to the present day, it is estimated that hundreds of thousands of Native Americans attended Indian boarding schools as children.

-In the early 21st century, about two dozen off-reservation boarding schools still operate, but funding for them has declined.
+As of 2023, four federally run off-reservation boarding schools still exist.

-Native American tribes developed one of the first women's colleges.
+American Indian tribes developed one of their first women's colleges.

 21st century

 Circa 2020, the Bureau of Indian Education operates approximately 183 schools, primarily non-boarding, and primarily located on reservations.
 The schools have 46,000 students.
 Modern criticisms focus on the quality of education provided and compliance with federal education standards.
-In March 2020 the BIA finalized a rule to create Standards, Assessments and Accountability System (SAAS) for all BIA schools.
+In March 2020 the BIA finalized a rule to create the Standards, Assessments and Accountability System (SAAS) for all BIA schools.
 The motivation behind the rule is to prepare BIA students to be ready for college and careers.